 High altitude skiing in typical conditions in the Andes.

-This expedition is scheduled just at the end of the summer wet season in this part of the Andes and we can expect many periods of stable weather.
+This expedition is scheduled just at the end of the December-April wet season in this part of the Andes, but by May we can expect generally stable weather.
 However there can sometimes be windy days and light snow flurries.
-It is early winter in Peru; during the day it normally feels pleasantly warm in the strong sunshine, but at night temperatures at altitude go down to -10ºC during the 12 hours of darkness.
+This time of year is early winter in Peru; during the day it normally feels pleasantly warm in the strong sunshine, but cool or cold if it gets windy.
+At night temperatures at altitude go down to -10ºC during the 12 hours of darkness.
 Bring a warm sleeping bag and a good book!

 EXPERIENCE AND FITNESS